Pythagora-io/gpt-pilot/docs/TELEMETRY.md

 Functionality: Focus on collaboration, automation, project management, and quality assurance.
 Integration: Used across the entire development lifecycle, from planning and coding to testing and deployment.

+Key Differences:

+Purpose:

+GitHub Copilot is specifically designed for code completion during the coding phase.
+Traditional development tools serve various purposes throughout the entire software development lifecycle.

+Functionality:

+Copilot uses AI to suggest code snippets based on context and patterns.
+Traditional development tools provide functionalities such as version control, continuous integration, and project management.

+Integration:

+Copilot is integrated into code editors.
+Traditional development tools are integrated into the broader development environment and workflow.

+Usage:

+Copilot is primarily used to speed up coding by suggesting code.
+Traditional development tools are used for collaboration, automation, project management, and ensuring code quality.

 ### Your Privacy

 Your privacy is important to us.
 The data collected is purely for internal analysis and will not be shared with third parties.
 No personal information is collected, and telemetry data is completely anonymized.
 We adhere to best practices in data security to protect this information.